-Examinations (40%)
+Examinations (50%):

-You will complete two essay examinations worth 40% of your final grade.
-The purpose of these exams is to (1) assess your ability to think critically, analyze data, and apply concepts learned in the course to a real-world scenario, (2) assess your written communication skills, and (3) assess your ability to work under various fixed timelines.
-These skills assessed are necessary to be successful in public sector employment opportunities.
-The exams will require you to apply and incorporate concepts and course materials into a hypothetical case given different time frame deadlines.
+You will complete two essay examinations worth 50% of your final grade.
+The purpose is to (1) assess your ability to identify leadership and management demands, interpret organizational issues, and frame practical solutions given concepts learned in the course with a real-world scenario, (2) assess your written communication skills, and (3) assess your ability to work under various fixed timelines.
+These skills assessed in the examinations are necessary to be successful in public sector employment opportunities.
+The exams will require you to apply and incorporate concepts and course materials to a hypothetical case.
 Each examination requires your essay to respond to questions provided about the case and submit to the eLC course page.